HarshineeSriram/Image-Content-Filtration/README.md

 of intelligent wiki-tools based on Natural Language Processing.
-Future work would involve creating a similar tool that allows users to assign label(s) to images, which can then be used for bettering the image-recognition based tools (for example: this content filtration tool) at Wikimedia.
+Future work would involve creating a similar tool that allows users to assign label(s) to images, which can then be used for bettering the image-recognition based tools (for example this content filtration tool) at Wikimedia.

 ## Video content filtering

-Future versions of this tool could incorporate a functionality that also accepts videos and assesses the percentage of unsafe content in them.
+Future versions of this tool could incorporate functionality that also accepts videos and assesses the percentage of unsafe content in them.

 ## Categorization